 Written by MATCHA

-Kyoto's Cherry Blossoms - The Best Time for Viewing
+Kyoto's Cherry Blossoms in 2021 - The Best Time for Viewing

 The cherry blossoms at Kamigamo Shrine (Picture courtesy of Kamigamo Shrine)

 However, some cherry blossom varieties bloom starting in early March, while others bloom during April.
 The blossoms may also fall when it rains, so be sure to check the status of the cherry blossoms on official websites before visiting each spot.

 The cherry blossom dates for previous years are as written below (the forecast for 2021 will be updated as soon as information is available).

 *Please note that in 2021, many cherry blossom festivals may be canceled in order to prevent the further spread of COVID-19 outbreaks.
 If you are interested in a particular event, please make sure to check their official website for the latest information.

 Cherry Blossom Viewing in Kyoto - 15 Recommended Spots

 There are famous cherry blossom spots throughout Kyoto where you can enjoy the different scenery.
 You can find flowers along the river, blossoms near shrines and temples, and cherry blossoms at World Heritage Sites in Kyoto.
 Choose a spot that suits your style of travel and what you want to do on your trip.

 In this article, we introduce fifteen top-recommended cherry blossom spots in Kyoto.